nim-lang/Nim/doc/manual_experimental.rst

 Spawn statement
 ---------------

-`spawn`:idx: can be used to pass a task to the thread pool:
+The `spawn`:idx: statement can be used to pass a task to the thread pool:

 .. code-block:: nim